Coronavirus: Sweden implements tougher restrictions as cases rise | DW | 18.12.2020

-Sweden introduced coronavirus restrictions on Friday, though many of the new measures are only recommendations as the Prime Minister said the "people would not put up with" more severe curbs.
+Sweden introduced new coronavirus restrictions on Friday, though many of the measures are only recommendations as Prime Minister Stefan Lofven said the "people would not put up with" more severe curbs.

-Austria and Switzerland also announced constraints on public life as three of the European countries known for a relatively light touch grappled with rising caseloads.
+As caseloads continue to rise across Europe, Austria and Switzerland — known alongside Sweden for their relatively light touch regarding COVID-19 — also announced constraints on public life.

 The Swedish government, which has thus far left most schools, businesses and restaurants open during the pandemic, announced the closure of non-essential public workplaces, such as gyms, pools and libraries.